tinyzimmer/blog/content/posts/gstreamer-go-and-k8s.md

 In another blog post I may go over these challenges and how I was able to overcome them in implementation, but that is not the purpose of this article.
 For now, what's important is that PulseAudio, GStreamer, webm/opus, and websockets saved the day.
-The first implementation was accomplished entirely through subprocesses and redirecting shell pipes, but this is a poor way to write code and an almost insulting way to utilize the true power of the GStreamer API.
+The first implementation was accomplished entirely through subprocesses and redirecting shell pipes, but this is a poor way to write code and an almost insulting way to utilize the true power of the GStreamer API :stuck_out_tongue:.

 Unfortunately, there didn't exist any truly comprehensive and feature-complete Go bindings for GStreamer, or at least any that implemented all of the APIs I needed to accomplish my goal.
 And so, [go-gst](https://github.com/tinyzimmer/go-gst), and later [go-glib](https://github.com/tinyzimmer/go-glib) were forked and born.
 I started from the excellent work done by the [gotk3 project](https://github.com/gotk3/gotk3), and then saw the rest of the GStreamer API bindings to pseudo-completion (these bindings remain actively developed with some help starting to come in from the community).